gtpWebDev/gtpWebDev/README.md

 - 📖 - Right now, I'm working through the Odin Project, forcing myself to completely re-learn everything I thought I knew about html, css, javascript, react, etc...
 The course has a lot of familiar content, but I'm learning so much every day.

 - 📫 - I'm very keen to hear from fellow students who are going through a similar process.
 I'm very open to discussing projects, reviewing each other's work, or anything else that wil help with my professional development.
-Feel free to get in touch on glenonholiday@yahoo.co.uk
+If this would interest you, feel free to get in touch by e-mail on glenonholiday@yahoo.co.uk.